 5. Flossing Counts

-Flossing daily has been found to increase life expectancy up to 6 years.
+Flossing daily has been found to increase life expectancy by up to 6 years.
 Not flossing allows for plaque and tartar build up which destroys oral health.
-Periodontal disease has been know to be associated with heart disease, HPV infections, mouth cancer, diabetes and kidney failure.
+Periodontal disease has been known to be associated with heart disease, HPV infections, mouth cancer, diabetes, and kidney failure.
 So make sure to floss daily if you want to live past 100.

 Ask Us About Dentistry in El Paso, TX

-Here at Celebrity Smiles our staff is friendly, professional, and informative.
-Our goal is to have you be completely informed about your oral health.
+Here at Celebrity Smiles, our staff is friendly, professional, and informative.
+Our goal is to have you completely informed about your oral health.
 So ask us anything, really.
 Treatment, procedures, insurance, financial options: anything you can think of regarding dentistry and we’ll do our best to answer it.